Introduction

 Becomes ready once either

-• The resource host hung up, capacity set to 0.
+capacityset to 0. - The resource host hung up,

-• The resource host has sent back a chunk of the resource (a new device channel has been opened)
+capacityset to 0. - The resource host has sent back a chunk of the resource (a new device

-2. Buffer is big enough, buffer overwritten, capacity unchanged.
+- Buffer is not big enough,

 Command: Host